What is a bungalow loft conversion?

 Bungalow loft conversions come in various styles, each suited to different needs, budgets, and structural designs.
 Here’s a closer look at the most popular types of conversions and how they can transform your bungalow into a more spacious and versatile home.

-Dormer loft conversions
+Dormer loft conversions on bungalows

 A dormer loft conversion involves extending the existing roof to create additional headroom and usable floor space.
 This extension typically projects vertically from the sloping roof, creating a box-like structure.